 2. A minimum of three departmental courses in language, linguistics, literature, or culture, excluding courses that do not have a language prerequisite.
 Language courses above the level required for the completion of the University language requirement may be counted.
 At the discretion of the certificate-granting department, a student may substitute one cognate course with a substantial language component for one of the three departmental courses.

 3. A piece of independent work.
 This requirement can be satisfied in one of several ways, depending on the requirements of the respective departments as well as on the student's concentration and interest.

 a) A substantial paper growing out of one of the courses taken to fulfill the certificate requirement.
 This paper will be in addition to the work required in the course; or

 b) A substantial paper on a topic agreed upon with an instructor in the department and approved by the program; or

 c) With the agreement of the home department and the program, a piece of independent work that will satisfy the requirements of both the home department and the program.
 For example, a student could write a junior paper or senior thesis based in substantial part on foreign language sources.

 Although not required, it is strongly recommended that students spend some time in the country whose language and culture they are studying.
 This can be done through an approved study abroad program or through a summer program of work and/or study.
-The area studies programs in East Asian, Latin American, Near Eastern, and Russian and Eurasian studies may be important resources in providing guidance, and students who are earning language certificates in these areas are urged to consult with the director of the relevant program in planning their course of study or work abroad.
+The area studies programs in East Asian, Latin American, Near Eastern, and Russian, East European, and Eurasian studies may be important resources in providing guidance, and students who are earning language certificates in these areas are urged to consult with the director of the relevant program in planning their course of study or work abroad.